cherrytea-dev/la_searcher_bot/README.md

 Search & Resque Organization, which helps to find and resque lost people across Russian Federation.

+LizaAlert volunteers work hard on daily basis to **save lives** by arranging and speeding up lost-people searches.

 This repo covers [LA Searcher Bot](https://t.me/LizaAlert_Searcher_Bot) – non-official LA bot, however it is developed from the scratch & maintained by [one of LA Searchers](https://t.me/MikeMikeT).